-Our team
+Our Team

 Tribunal Co-ordinator

-Anna brings over 30 years of experience in SEND education, working as a teacher, SENCo, senior school leadership and within Local Authorities.
+Anna brings over 30 years of experience in SEND education, working as a teacher, SENCo, senior school leader and within Local Authorities.
 She has supported national organisations by providing educational legal advice and advocacy for families, including specialist support for First Tier SEND Tribunals.

 Her expertise covers all areas of SEND, with particular strengths in supporting children and young people with care experience, SEND Tribunals, Section 19 Alternative Provision, and cases involving both education and social care needs.